-9. Make an originality statement that the article sent is the original work of the writer, not a copy of the work or idea of another person, has never been published, and is not in the process of being submitted to another journal.
-In this case, the writer uses a form that has been provided online.
+9. Make an originality statement that the article sent is the original work of the author, not a copy of the work or idea of another person, has never been published, and is not in the process of being submitted to another journal.
+In this case, the author uses a form that has been provided online.

 10. Do not publish data either in part or in whole from the article sent.